ubuntu/WSL/docs/tutorials/cloud-init.md

 ## Verify that it worked

-Restart the distro just to make sure the changes in `/etc/wsl.conf` made by cloud-init will take effect, as listed
+Restart the distro just to confirm that the changes in `/etc/wsl.conf` made by cloud-init will take effect.

-below:
+Terminate the running instance:

 ```powershell
 > wsl -t Ubuntu-24.04